Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Adversarial attack on attackers

 Although the periodic design has already altered output confidence very slightly, we could also step further to improve the precision of confidence because post-processing logits is a standard practice in model calibration \cite{naeini2015obtaining, zadrozny2001obtaining}.
-Thus, simultaneous defense and calibration is obtainable in a single AAA module by controlling the loss while encouraging the output confidence $\sigma(\boldsymbol{z})=\max (\text{softmax}(\boldsymbol{z}))$ to approach the calibrated one $p_\text{t}$ as
+Thus, simultaneous defense and calibration is obtainable in a single AAA module by controlling the loss while encouraging the output confidence $\sigma(\boldsymbol{z})=\max (\text{softmax}(\boldsymbol{z}))$, \emph{i.e.}, the maximum probability after softmax, to approach the calibrated one $p_\mathrm{trg}$ as

-where the first item requires the output loss to form the reversed curve so that attackers would be cheated to non-adversarial directions, while the second item motivates the output confidence to be accurate, and $\beta$ controls the balance between them.
-Through this design, DNN's output could be both accurate and misleading, achieving two seemingly contradictory goals at the same time.
+which is a straightforward design to fulfill two purposes.
+The first term encourages the perturbed logits $z$ to have a loss $L_\mathrm{u}(z)$ close to the target value $l_\mathrm{trg}$, forming the misleading loss curve for SQAs.
+The second item motivates the output confidence $\sigma (z)$ close to the calibrated one $p_\mathrm{trg}$ so that users get accurate confidence scores. $\beta$ balances between the above two goals.
+Despite its simplicity, Eq. (\ref{goal}) has to be solved by optimization because the exponential operation in softmax makes Eq. (\ref{goal}) a transcendental equation without closed-form solutions.
+Luckily, optimizing low-dimensional logits is not costly \cite{naeini2015obtaining, zadrozny2001obtaining}.
+By optimizing Eq. (\ref{goal}) for $\kappa$ iterations, DNN's output is both accurate and misleading, achieving two seemingly contradictory goals simultaneously.

-The calibrated confidence $p_\text{t}$ is obtainable by various model calibration methods \cite{naeini2015obtaining, zadrozny2001obtaining}.
-Among them, temperature scaling \cite{naeini2015obtaining} is simple but effective \cite{guo2017calibration}, which divides all logits by a scalar $T$ as $p_\text{t} = \sigma(\boldsymbol z_0/T)$.
-The temperature $T$ is tuned by a validation set to minimize the calibration error, and here, such tuning is conducted when the optimization (\ref{goal}) is also performed so that we can find the temperature that suits AAA best.
-After that, $T$ is fixed for inference in AAA post-processing module.
+The calibrated confidence $p_\mathrm{trg}$ is obtainable by various model calibration methods \cite{naeini2015obtaining, zadrozny2001obtaining}.
+Among them, temperature scaling \cite{naeini2015obtaining} is simple but effective \cite{guo2017calibration}, which divides all logits by a scalar $T$ as $p_\mathrm{trg} = \sigma(\boldsymbol z_\mathrm{org}/T)$.
+The temperature $T$ is tuned by a validation set to minimize the calibration error, and here, such tuning is conducted when the optimization (\ref{goal}) is also performed for $\kappa$ iterations so that we can find the temperature that suits AAA best.
+After that, $T$ is fixed for inference in AAA.